centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-storage-acr.md

 yum install centreon-pack-cloud-azure-storage-acr.noarch
 ```

-3. On the Centreon Web interface, install the *Azure Container Registry* Pack on the **Configuration > Monitoring Connectors Manager** page
+3. On the Centreon Web interface, install the *Azure Container Registry* Pack on the **Configuration > Monitoring Connector Manager** page

 </TabItem>
 </Tabs>